Overview

 pooling, bus transport.
 Travelsmart coordinator will conduct training

-Benefits to Council Assists to reduce costs to Council in provision of parking spaces.
+Benefits Assists to reduce costs to organisations for provision of parking

 Assists to reduce vehicular pollution and greenhouse emissions.